TAKING YOUR MENTAL HEALTH TO HEART

 What is nonviolent communication?

-1. Observation: you look at the situation as objectively as possible.
+1. Observation: Look at the situation as objectively as possible.

-2. Feeling: you identify and express how you feel with respect to the situation and you listen to the other person’s feelings.
+2. Feeling: Identify and express how you feel with respect to the situation and listen to the other person’s feelings in return.

-3. Need: you express your needs that aren’t met in the situation.
+3. Need: Express your needs that aren’t being met in the situation.

-4. Request: you speak clearly and positively to the other person to restore your well-being.
+4. Request: Speak clearly and positively to the other person to restore your well-being.

-• using “I” statements, you avoid making the other person feel accused and close themselves off.
+• By using “I” statements, you avoid making the other person feel like they’re being accused, which would make them shut down.

-• reporting facts and naming your emotions without blaming the other person, you will be heard more fully.
+• By stating facts and naming your emotions without blaming the other person, you will be heard more fully.

-• being open to discussion and really listening to the other person (without trying to interrupt them, preparing a reply or defending yourself), you will give yourself a chance to better understand the person and find a compromise with them.
+• By being open to discussion and really listening to the other personwithout trying to interrupt them, preparing a reply, or defending yourself you give yourself a chance to better understand their perspective and come up with compromise, together.

-To help you better understand what it is, here’s an example of nonviolent communication:
+To help you better understand the concept, here’s an example of nonviolent communication in action.

 “We were supposed to walk to the bus stop together this morning, but you didn’t wait for me.
 I was hurt and a bit mad because I felt rejected.
 I wanted to talk to you this morning and I wasn’t able to.
 In the future, please let me know ahead of time if we can’t walk together as planned.”